yjcyxky/choppy-pipe/README.md

 ## Dependencies

-Choppy requires Python 2.7+ or Python 3+ and Java-1.8 to be loaded in your environment in order for full functionality to work.
+Choppy requires Python 3+ and Java-1.8 to be loaded in your environment in order for full functionality to work.

 ## Installation